Books-A-Million

 Books-A-Million, Inc., also known as BAM!, is a bookstore chain in the United States, operating 260 stores in 32 states.
 Stores range in size from 4,000 to 30,000 square feet and sell books, magazines, manga, collectibles, toys, technology, and gifts.
-Books-A-Million stores typically feature "Joe Muggs" cafés, a coffee and espresso bar, although many closed in 2025.
+Most Books-A-Million stores feature "Joe Muggs" cafés, a coffee and espresso bar.

 Stores operate under the names Books-A-Million, Bookland, Books & Company, and 2nd & Charles.

 The company owns Yogurt Mountain Holding, a frozen yogurt retailer and franchisor with 40 locations, as well as Preferred Growth Properties, which develops and manages commercial real estate investments.
 It owns and operates American Wholesale Book Company (AWBC), an e-commerce division operating as booksamillion.com; and an internet development and services company, NetCentral, in Nashville, Tennessee.

 In December 2015, the company was acquired by its chairman, Clyde B. Anderson, and his family, for $21 million.